SwiftUIX/SwiftUIX/README.md

 # Why

+The goal of this project is to **complement** the SwiftUI standard library, offering hundreds of extensions and views that empower you, the developer, to build applications with the ease promised by the revolution that is SwiftUI.

-This project is **by far** the most complete port of missing UIKit/AppKit functionality, striving it to deliver in most Apple-like fashion possible - and then some more!
+This project is also **by far** the most complete port of missing UIKit/AppKit functionality, striving it to deliver in most Apple-like fashion possible.

 Ports include but are not limited to: